OCPSG-Benchmarking-LLMs/ocpsg-benchmarking-llms.github.io/_posts/2026-04-02-investigating-the-analytical-robustness-of-the-social-and-behavioural-sciences.md

 ---
-title: "New publication: Investigating the Analytical Robustness of the Social and Behavioural Sciences"
+title: "New publication: Investigating the analytical robustness of the social and behavioural sciences"
 date: 2026-04-02
 author: Bastian
 toc: true